svlad-90/DLT-Message-Analyzer/md/patterns_view/patterns_view.md

 I've created 2 patterns:
 - One gets system journal messages of dlt-daemon
-- Another one gets "logger_test" message from system journal and marks it as error.
+- Another one gets the "logger_test" message from the system journal and marks it as an error.

-I've checked "comb." setting of both patterns:
+I've checked the "comb." setting of both patterns:

 ![Screenshot of the combination example](./patterns_combination_example.png)

-Now I've pressed "Enter" in order to apply the combination.
+Now I've pressed "Enter" to apply the combination.
 Result regex will consist of regexes of both parts of combination, concatenated with "pipe" OR operator:

 ![Screenshot of the combination example](./patterns_combination_resulting_regex.png)

-The search result will consider both parts of request and will contain the following messages:
+The search result will consider both parts of the request and will contain the following messages:

 ![Screenshot of the combined search result](./patterns_combination_result.png)

 ----

-As you might assume, the "Def." option means the same as "Comb.", beside the fact that it gets persisted into the JSON configuration.
+As you might assume, the "Def." option means the same as "Comb.", besides the fact that it gets persisted into the JSON configuration.
-So on next each LC of the dlt-viewer, plugin will return back to the set of "Def." patterns.
+So on next each LC of the dlt-viewer, the plugin will return to the set of "Def." patterns.
 You can think of it as of some sort of favorites option.

 Another bonuses, which come with this functionality, are the ability to:
 - Instantly switch from any Comb. selection back to a set of "Def." favorites
-- Clear the "Comb." selection in order to create some specific combination
+- Clear the "Comb." selection to create some specific combination

 ![Screenshot of the combined search result](./patterns_view_clear_and_reset_comb_flags.png)